 Graduate assistants receive a salary in addition to reduced registration costs, non-resident tuition waivers, discounts at the student bookstores and individual health insurance coverage.
 Appointments may be for the academic year or for a semester; they may be .25 time (10 hours of work per week) or .5 time (20 hours of work per week).
 All graduate assistants must complete mandatory training at both the university and departmental levels before beginning employment.

 We do offer some departmental funding to graduate students based on academic achievement.
-Both current and new students accepted for admission are eligible to apply for departmental funding.
+Both current students and new applicants are eligible to apply for departmental funding.
 Students may need to re-apply each year.
 Please note an application is not a guarantee of funding in the School of Information.

 - Must be enrolled in least 6 units as a degree-seeking student